AzureCosmosDB/CosmosAIGraph/docs/understanding_the_code.md

 in the [Environment Variables](environment_variables.md) page

 The Spring Boot framework also uses the src/main/resources/application.properties file for some configuration values.
-But all **application coniguration** is done with environment variables and class AppConfig.
+But all **application configuration** is done with environment variables and class AppConfig.
 This approach is typically used by Docker containerized applications.